-five-speed

-The system may change the fan speed automatically for equipment protection purposes.

-- The system may turn off the fan when the room temperature is - It is normal for a delay to occur when changing the fan speed. - If the Auto is selected for the fan speed, the fan speed varies automatically based on the difference between setpoint and room temperature.
+- Auto cannot be selected if the indoor unit does not have Auto Fan speed function. - The system may change the fan speed automatically for equipment protection purposes. - The system may turn off the fan when the room temperature is satisfied. - It is normal for a delay to occur when changing the fan speed. - If the Auto is selected for the fan speed, the fan speed varies automatically based on the difference between setpoint and room temperature.